draff1800/user-service/README.md

 ### Description
 Manages user registration, authentication and profile management.
-Integrates with other microservices for operations related to user permissions or metadata.
+Integrates with other microservices for operations related to user data.

 ### Endpoints
 #### Authentication